-Students in TnCIS South Africa 2016 will have the opportunity to take one of the following courses: General Biology II, International Health, Introduction to Sociology, Fundamentals of Speech Communication, or Women in Literature.
+Students in TnCIS South Africa 2017 will have the opportunity to take courses in the following fields of study: Literature, Cultural Anthropology, Speech, History, Biology, or Criminal Justice.
 Each course will emphasize society in Cape Town, with a focus on historical and social issues specific to South Africa.
 As appropriate, each course will focus on aspects of Cape Town life, including wildlife, social issues, historical events, and literary contributions that will enhance the course material and bring it to life while on location.
 Additionally, each class will incorporate an element of Service Learning that will include faculty directed, hands-on volunteer projects (see syllabi for specific details).
 The emphasis of the program is getting to know Cape Town and the diverse peoples who live, work, and play there.
 In addition to adding invaluable experience to their resume, students will have life-changing encounters and adventures in one of the world's most diverse and beautiful cities.

 Please note: Prospective students should be aware that study abroad programs require a great deal of walking.
 You should be prepared to walk several miles a day.
 You may also walk over uneven, possibly slippery or rocky terrain even in cities.

-Excursions may include: Excursions may include the Cape of Good Hope, beaches and historic fishing villages on the peninsula, Two Oceans Aquarium, Boulders Beach, home of African penguins, a boat trip to Robben Island, where Nelson Mandela was imprisoned, and Kirstenbosch Botanical Gardens.
+Excursions may include: Excursions may include the Cape of Good Hope, beaches and historic fishing villages on the peninsula, Boulders Beach, home of African penguins, a boat trip to Robben Island, where Nelson Mandela was imprisoned, and Kirstenbosch Botanical Gardens.
 Students will also have free time to shop at venues such as the Victoria and Albert Waterfront, try restaurants with foods from around the world, or explore the area's natural beauty.

 Classes: Classes will be held at various locations, including schools, museums, and onsite at the lodging facility.
 Days and hours will vary, depending on individual instructors.